tiprankstipranks

 The company's success depends upon its ability to attract, retain, motivate, and develop key executive and employee talent and the strategies they develop and implement.

 Any failure to attract, retain, motivate, and develop key executive and employee talent may materially and adversely affect the company's business.
-The company's success depends, to a significant extent, on the capability, expertise, and continued services of its key executives.
-The company relies on the expertise and experience of certain key executives in developing business strategies, managing business operations, and cultivating new and maintaining existing relationships with customers and suppliers.
-If the company were to lose any of its key executives, it may not be able to find a suitable replacement with comparable knowledge and experience in a timely manner, or if at all, at a similar level of remuneration and other benefits.
-Restrictions on immigration or changes in immigration laws could limit the company's access to qualified and skilled professionals, increase the cost of doing business, or otherwise disrupt operations.
-Additionally, management transitions, such as the company's transition to a new president of the global components business in 2023, may create uncertainty, divert resources and management attention, or impact public or market perception, any of which could negatively impact the company's ability to operate effectively or execute its strategies and result in an adverse impact on its business.
+The company's success depends, to a significant extent, on the capability, expertise, and continued service of its key executives and employees.
+The company relies on the expertise and experience of certain key executives and employees in developing business strategies, managing business operations, and cultivating new and maintaining existing relationships with customers and suppliers.
+If the company were to lose any of its key executives or employees, it may not be able to find a suitable replacement with comparable knowledge and experience in a timely manner, or if at all, at a similar level of remuneration and other benefits.
+The company relies on its employee workforce to execute the business strategy, service customers and suppliers, and perform daily operations.
+The company's Operating Expense Efficiency Plan involves the reduction of the company's employee workforce and may adversely affect the company's internal programs and initiatives as well as the company's ability to attract, recruit and retain skilled and motivated personnel.
+The Operating Expense Efficiency Plan may also be distracting to employees and may negatively impact the company's business operations, reputation, or ability to serve customers.
+Relatedly, the company also faces risks of mismanaging employee relations and terminations and becoming subject to legal claims as a result.
+Additionally, management transitions, such as the company's transitions in 2024 to a new president of global ECS and new chief strategy officer, may create uncertainty, divert resources and management attention, or impact public or market perception, any of which could negatively impact the company's ability to operate effectively or execute its strategies and result in an adverse impact on its business.
 Further, new executives may have different backgrounds, experiences, and perspectives from those individuals who previously served in these roles and thus may have different views on the issues that will determine the company's future, potentially resulting in employee, customer, and supplier uncertainty.
+Restrictions on immigration or changes in immigration laws could have adverse impacts on macroeconomic conditions, limit the company's access to qualified and skilled professionals, increase the cost of doing business, delay international business travel, or otherwise disrupt operations.

 Employment / Personnel - Risk 2